Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 *Accounting > Extras > Tab IMPORT > Button GDI*

-### GDI: Step 1
+**Step 1**

 ![Import GDI Step 1](../../Assets/Screenshots/RetailSuiteAccounting/Extras/Import/GDI.png "[Import GDI Step 1]")

 **Files**

-- *GDIFIBU.STD*
+- *GDIFIBU2.STD*
     Select the corresponding file for upload in the STD format.
     - ![Radio button](../../Assets/Icons/RadioButtonChecked.png "[Radio button]") *Local file*
         Select this radio button to select a local file from your device to be uploaded.
 The [Choose file] button is displayed in the box.
         - [Choose file]
             Click this button to select a file from your device to be uploaded.
-If no file has been selected yet, the notice *No file chosen* is displayed o the right of the button.
+If no file has been selected yet, the notice *No file chosen* is displayed to the right of the button.
     - ![Radio button](../../Assets/Icons/RadioButtonChecked.png "[Radio button]") *DMS*
         Select this radio button to select a file in the *Documents* module to be uploaded.
 A search bar and the [SEARCH] button are displayed in the box.
 This radio button is only displayed when the *Documents* module is installed.
         - Search field
-            Enter the file path of the file to be uploaded.
+            Enter the path of the file to be uploaded.
 It is recommended to use the [SEARCH] button to select a file.
 The file path is automatically entered in the field.
         - [SEARCH]
             Click this button to search for a file to be uploaded.
 The *Select file* window is displayed, see [Select file](#select-file).